h3549656/secret_repos/README.md

 # secret_repos
 # posting updates of game

-# To build
+# To build everything: follow carefully

 1. `git clone https://github.com/h3549656/secret-repos.git`
 2. `cd secret_repos`
-3. `unzip project_beta_nov16.zip` or other new versions
+3. `unzip nov16.zip` or other new versions
-4. should have all source files and txt in the same repos
+4. should have all source files and txt in the same repos, and the Makefile
+5. type `make build`.
+This may take a few minutes
+6. after that, you should be in the secret_repos/
-5. type `make main`
+6. type `make main` (may have some errors but still proceed)
-6. then `./main`
-7. Enjoy!
+7. type `./main`